estaszewski/QGNN-Financial-Fraud-Detection/README.md

 </div>

-The charts below compare the GNN (GraphSAGE) results with the QGNN (SGConv) results.
-SGConv was chosen over GCN because it outperformed GNN in all five metrics, while GCN only outperformed GNN in three metrics.
+The charts below compare the GNN (GraphSAGE) and QGNN (SGConv) models.
+SGConv was selected as the preferred QGNN architecture because it outperformed GNN across all five metrics, while GCN outperformed the classical GNN in only three metrics.

 <div align="center">
   <img src="./figures/AUC_ROC.png" style="width: 1000px;"/>